(All fields required)

 Certification: Pediatrics, 1977.

-Patrick W. Brady, MD, MSc Attending Physician, Hospital Medicine
+Patrick W. Brady, MD, MSc Attending Physician, Division of Hospital Medicine

 is a clinical researcher and improvement scientist who works to design and evaluate a highly reliable system to identify, predict, and intervene on hospitalized patients at risk of clinical deterioration.
 He uses situation awareness and other high-reliability strategies to design complex interventions to improve the safety of care.
 He also participates in and leads projects to more broadly improve the quality of care of hospitalized children and their families.